 Will my financial aid be affected if hired?
 If you receive financial aid, your aid package MAY be effected by the scholarship awarded as staff remuneration.
 Please check with the Financial Aid Office to determine if accepting a position will change your aid package.

 How much am I compensated for the position?
-On average, Resident Assistants, Housing Assistants, and Program Advocates work an average of 15 hours per week.
+On average, Resident Assistants, Housing Assistants, and Community Advocates work an average of 15 hours per week.
 The compensation for the Resident Assistant role includes a $3,000.00 per year stipend, room rent, and an additional $65.00 in the fall semester for freshman Resident Assistants.
 Community Advocates (CA) and Housing Assistants (HA) will be compensated $10 an hour.
 Room rent is not provided for the CA and HA role.
 As a result, individuals in these positions are not required to live on-campus, unless a sophomore required to do so by the housing contract.
 Compensation for other positions are computed differently based on work hours, stipends and room rates.

 I am currently away from campus.
 Can I apply for a student staff position?
 Yes.
 Students who have withdrawn or on a leave of absence (personal or medical) including being away for study abroad, internships, or personal reasons are eligible to apply.
 Students must be re-enrolled through the Dean of Students office by February 13, 2020 for the fall 2020 semester in order to be considered for a 2020-2021 student staff position.
 The student must also agree to have their enrollment status verified.